Obasefade/Miluyi-media/README.md

 - Week3: Development phase
 - Week4: Development phase
 - Week5: Content integration
-## Part 1 Details
-This submission includes the initial website structure (HTML), sitemap, and wireframes for the main pages.

 ## Sitemap
 - Homepage (index.html)
 - About Us (about.html)